linux-china/dotenvx-rs/README.md

 - Global private: use `dotenvx init --global` to create a global `$HOME/.env.keys` file to manage unified private keys for different projects.
-- Team/Production global private keys: use `ABC_TEST`, `REGION1_PROD` as profile names to manage private keys for different teams, products or regions.
+- Team/Production global private keys: use `ABC_TEST`, `REGION1_PROD` as profile names to manage private keys for different teams, products, or regions.

 ### How to rotate/reset key pairs for env files?